 If the initial VAT control statement is not submitted and subsequent requests from the tax administration are ignored, a penalty of 50 000 CZK can be charged.

 All these penalties can be waived if there are good reasons why the control statement was not submitted on time.

-We understand cultural differences and we consider the needs and desires of the client.
+We are reliable and flexible.
+We consider the needs and desires of the client.

 4 500 submissions to tax offices 2017.
 Loyalty is the key and our main goal in any partnership.

 We will help your business grow.